 Parishioners ask neighbors to welcome strangers as they would welcome Jesus

-The Christmas story of Joseph asking for a place to stay when he needed help is put in a new context as people seeking asylum are routinely turned away from America’s Southern border in this holiday season.
-Members of Centro Familiar Cristiano gathered in the sanctuary of the Methodist Church Thursday, December 14, to hear from people intimately involved in this situation, organized by Michigan United.
+The Christmas story of Joseph asking for a place to stay when he needed help is put in a new context this year as people seeking asylum are routinely being turned away from America’s southern border.
+Organized by Michigan United, Members of Centro Familiar Cristiano gathered in the sanctuary of the Methodist Church Thursday, Dec.
+14, to hear from the individuals intimately involved in this situation.

-Sadly, President Trump doesn’t see it that way.
-Abdul El-Sayed, the one time candidate for Michigan governor and who is the child of an immigrant from Egypt, said, “(He) has called people coming here, wanting nothing more than the American dream, and he’s called them ‘invaders.
-As we get to the end of 2018, I hope and I pray that we in 2019 will come to our senses and remember who we are as a country.”
+Former gubernatorial candidate and son of Egyptian immigrants Abdul El-Sayed said during a speech, “He has called people coming here, people wanting nothing more than the American dream, invaders.
+As we get to the end of 2018, I hope and I pray that in 2019 we will come to our senses and remember who we are as a country.”

-Following the speeches, everyone put on their coats and went outside to take part in the posadas navidenas.
-The latin Christmas ritual was brought to this community in Southwest Detroit by the people who live here today.
-They walked through the neighborhood singing carols.
-When they stop at a house, the lyrics ask to let them in.
-The homeowner dutifully recites lyrics turning them away so the Posada can continue until they return to the church where they are welcomed, taken in and fed.
+Following the speeches attendees put on their coats and went outside to take part in the Posadas Navidenas, a Latin Christmas ritual brought to southwest Detroit by the immigrants who live there today.
+Celebrators walked through the neighborhood singing carols and when they stopped at a house they recited the lyrics asking to let them in.
+Homeowners homeowner dutifully recited lyrics back, turning them away so the Posada can continue until they return to the church where they are welcomed, taken in and fed.